chriskuehl/autopkgtest/doc/README.package-tests.rst

 of ``debian/tests/control`` would be mostly identical.
 For those packages, if ``debian/tests/control`` is absent, an implicit control file is assumed.
-Those packages do not have to provide anything else, although they should still include the appropriate source package header (``XS-Testsuite: autopkgtest``) so that they can be discovered in the archive.
+Those packages do not have to provide anything else, although they should still include an appropriate source package header (``XS-Testsuite``) so that they can be discovered in the archive.

 Ruby packages
 .............